subquery/documentation/docs/subquery_network/node_operators/setup/separated-db.md

 - --postgres-database=<replace with your database name>
 ```

-### Step 3 - Start the Indexing Service
+### Step 3 - Start the Node Operator Service

-Run the following command to start the Indexing service:
+Run the following command to start the Node Operator service:

 ```bash
 docker compose up -d
 ```

 :::tip Tip
-For extra information about starting the Indexing service, please visit from [this section](./install-indexer-locally.md#step-2-start-the-indexing-service).
+For extra information about starting the Node Operator service, please visit from [this section](../setup/becoming-a-node-operator.md).
 :::